wso2/docs-is/en/docs/develop/managing-User-Stores-with-APIs.md

 **UserStoreConfigAdminService** and the operations you can work within this service.

+-   [Invoking the admin
+    service](#ManagingUserStoreswithAPIs-Invokingtheadminservice)
+-   [Operations included in the API and sample requests](#ManagingUserStoreswithAPIs-OperationsincludedintheAPIandsamplerequests)

 ### Invoking the admin service

 `         UserStoreConfigAdminService        ` is an admin service of